 Its tagline is “a love letter to the magic of Disney animation” and this is absolutely the case.
 With heartfelt touches not just to the characters, but also to the animators who pour their heart into their work, there’s lots to love about “Drawn to Life.”

-Important note, our team was invited by Disney to attend the Grand Opening Celebration, as well as a second viewing in May 2022, therefore our attendance at the show was complimentary.
+Important note, our team was invited by Disney to attend the Grand Opening Celebration, as well as when the new enhancements were made, therefore our attendance at the show was complimentary.

 What is the right age for the new Cirque du Soleil show at Disney Springs?